wtsi-npg/baton/doc/index.rst

   performing updates.

-* Listing of data objects and collections as JSON, including their metadata (AVUs), file size, access control lists (ACLs) and creation and modification timestamps.
+* Listing of data objects and collections as JSON, including their metadata (AVUs), file size, replicates, checksums, access control lists (ACLs) and creation and modification timestamps.

 * Queries on metadata, on access control lists (ACLs), creation and modification timestamps and timestamp ranges.
 The full range of